Laxystem/MoCKoGE-Legacy/README.md

 ### Build System

-We recommend using Gradle w/ the Kotlin DSL.
-There'll be an [official Gradle Plug-In](#todo).
+MoCKoGE uses the Kotlin Multiplatform, that is built ontop of Gradle.
+There'll be a [plugin](#todo) to remove some of the complexity.

 ### IDE